kkharji/dumpfs/README.md

 OPTIONS:
-    --ignore-patterns <pattern1,pattern2,...>    Comma-separated list of patterns to ignore --include-patterns <pattern1,pattern2,...>   Comma-separated list of patterns to include --threads <N>                               Number of threads to use for processing
+    --ignore-patterns <pattern1,pattern2,...>    Comma-separated list of patterns to ignore --include-patterns <pattern1,pattern2,...>   Comma-separated list of patterns to include --threads <N>                                Number of threads to use for processing --respect-gitignore <BOOL>                   Whether to respect .gitignore files (default: true) --gitignore-path <PATH>                      Path to custom .gitignore file
 ```

 ### Examples